 Leverage is usually expressed as a ratio between the amount you invest and the amount your investment will be amplified.
 The ratio is usually expressed as 1:Leverage.

-CFD and Forex Brokers will advertise the maximum amount of leverage you can trade with however some broker may use margin requirement.
+CFD and Forex Brokers will advertise the maximum amount of leverage you can trade with however some brokers may use margin requirements.
 Margin is is the fraction of money you need in your trading account to open a position for each trade, while leverage is the amount of money, the broker will lend for each dollar you deposit.
 While leverage is expressed as a ratio, the margin is expressed as a percentage (%) in place for use.

 The below table shows the relationship between leverage and margin.